 7. Why will the price change if not ticketed within 24 hours?

 Non-refundable ticket prices are not guaranteed as with contract fares.
 Carrier tariffs change frequently throughout a 24-hour period and are never guaranteed.
 The closer you get to departure, the higher the price will be.

 Contract fares are set each fiscal year; however, the fares may change.
 Check contract fares at:

 9. Can the traveler be held financially responsible for the transaction?

 Yes, the traveler can be held responsible:

 - The FTR states that the traveler can be held financially responsible for his/her travel transactions if the transaction is not in compliance with the FTR.

 - As to penalties and fees associated with any changes to a non-refundable ticket, please refer to DOE Notice “Travel using the Government’s Contract City-Pair Air Fares and Non-Contract Air Fares (including non-refundable air fares)”.

-10. How can I pay for a non-refundable ticket that has to be issued against my government credit card immediately if my travel is scheduled for a later date?
+10. How should I pay for a non-refundable ticket that has to be issued against my Government credit card immediately if my travel is scheduled for a later date?

 Useful Travel Telephone Numbers and Websites: